Ph.D. in Education (Curriculum and Instruction)

 For example, this program is oriented toward students who aspire to positions with institutions of higher education, state level departments of education in the United States, ministries of education in foreign countries, educational sections of human service agencies, business and industry, and public schools.

-The concentration in Curriculum and Instruction has both College of Education and C&I requirements.
+The concentration in Curriculum and Instruction has both School of Education and C&I requirements.
 A minimum of 72 semester hours beyond the master’s degree is required.

 The College of Education Professional Core (6 semester hours)